Griffin Mountain: Reception

 Eric Goldberg reviewed Griffin Mountain in Ares Magazine #10 and commented that "Griffin Mountain is not just better because it is bigger.
 Messrs.
 Kraft, Jaquays and Stafford have created a campaign which demonstrates, by example, what a gamemaster should prepare for a serious role-playing campaign."

 Murray Writtle reviewed Griffin Mountain for White Dwarf #27, giving it an overall rating of 9 out of 10, and stated that "This is an exemplary work, full of imagination, clear thought and hard work.
 It contains much material relevant not only to itself or for a single use, but to many situations and for repeated use.
 In short, it's a labour of love and a must for all Glorantha-orientated RuneQuest umpires."

 David Dunham reviewed Griffin Mountain in The Space Gamer No. 48.
 Dunham commented that "Griffin Mountain represents the state of the art in published scenarios.
 It's more than a soulless listing of characteristics or a collection of disjointed encounters.
 I highly recommend it to all RuneQuest referees, and to anyone who wants an example of how a campaign should be set up."

+In Issue 4 of Adventurer, Tom Zunder liked the quality of the components, writing, "The whole style of presentation is excellent, with an appealing cover illustration and well laid out contents."
+Zunder found the overall contents good as well, noting, "it provides a core structure of locations, a wide and interesting cast of NPCs and what is still a wide range of scenarios and locations, separated by a vast expanse of land mass which can allow the Gamemaster full rein in working on the idea that places, people and scenario hooks will inspire."
+Zunder concluded, "Given the quality of material here, and the wealth of material compared to the 3 AD&D scenarios the money would otherwise buy you, I cannot do anything bu recommend it to all new RuneQuest Refs and all wanting an excellent and adaptable campaign setting to explore and extrapolate from."

 In the February 1982 edition of Dragon (Issue #58), Bill Fawcett was impressed by the amount of material provided, saying, "The 200-page supplement is packed with more information than some role-playing systems contain in their entirety."
 He was also thankful for the indices, which made looking up specific information quite easy.
 His opinion was that the book was "generally well written and clear to anyone familiar with RuneQuest", but he did warn new players that this probably was not the setting to start with, since "Even a good player with an experienced character is challenged and in dire straights [sic] fairly often."
 Fawcett concluded that for experienced RuneQuest players, "you may not be able to resist this offering.
 If you are new to RuneQuest, it may prove a bit much for your character, but the background alone make interesting reading."